 Reasonable remedial action should be determined on a case-by-case basis, considering the nature and seriousness of the misconduct and the nature and immediacy of its harm.
 Rule 5.1, Comment [6].
 Remedial actions may include notifying another lawyer within the firm who has supervisory or managerial responsibilities, confronting the impaired lawyer, notifying the client, ending impaired lawyer's representation of the client or adjusting the impaired lawyer's responsibilities as appropriate under the rules and the State Bar Act, and referring the client to new counsel to handle the matter.
-See rules 1.4, 1.4.1, 1.7 and 1.16; and Business and a reasonable client would believe he was being represented by a partnership, rather than an individual partner, where the partners held themselves out to the public and to the client as a partnership]; Cal.
-State Bar Formal Opn.
-No. 1981-64 [stating that attorneys of a private law firm share responsibilities with their firm for representation of their clients].
+See rules 1.4, 1.4.1, 1.7 and 1.16; and Business and Professions Code sections 6068(m) and 6103.5.
+The details of these forms of remediation are discussed more fully below.